cruise-automation/webviz-rust-framework/README.md

-# 🐢⚡ Webviz Rust Framework (Wrf)
+# 🐢⚡ Webviz Rust Framework (Wrflib)

-Wrf is a fast, cross-platform (web+native), GPU-based application framework, written in Rust.
+Wrflib is a fast, cross-platform (web+native), GPU-based application framework, written in Rust.

 We're a small team at [Cruise](https://getcruise.com/) building an internal application and this framework at the same time.
 It's in early stages of development, so don't expect too much yet!